MatteoLucerni/django-sentiment-analysis-webapp/readme.md

 - **Feature branches:** Each new feature or bug fix is developed in its own branch.
 - **GitHub Issues:** Used to track features and tasks from the beginning of the project.

+### Django App Structure

+The Django project is organized into three separate apps, each with a distinct responsibility.
+This modular structure enhances maintainability, scalability, and separation of concerns:

+- **Core App:**

+  - Manages the homepage and basic templates.
+  - Centralizes common elements and pages that are used across the entire application.
+  - Handles the primary user interface and layout components that do not require specific business logic.

+- **Sentiment Analysis App:**

+  - Contains the core logic for sentiment analysis.
+  - Manages the process of analyzing user-inputted text, applying the TextBlob model, and storing the results.
+  - Isolates the sentiment analysis functionality, making it easier to update or replace in the future if needed.

+- **User Management:**
+  - Handles user authentication, registration, and profile management.
+  - Keeps the authentication logic separate from other aspects of the project, which enhances security and code clarity.

+This separation into distinct apps allows for more focused development and testing, enabling each component of the project to evolve independently while maintaining a clean and organized codebase.

 ## Installation and Setup

 ### Prerequisites